into-ai-safety/into-ai-safety.github.io/_pages/about.md

 ### Logistics

-- Content will be released every week at 9:00 on Monday mornings (for me, which is Mountain Time - see time conversion chart below for other time zones).
+- Content will be released every week at 9:00am Mountain Time on Monday mornings (see time conversion chart below for other time zones).
-- I will alternate between full length episodes and shorter (approximately 15 minute) minisodes.
+- I will alternate between full length episodes and shorter minisodes (~15 min).
-- All episodes will be published to all podcast platforms linked on this site, as well as this website.
+- All episodes will be published on this website and to all podcast platforms linked here.
-- You can subscribe to the RSS feed for this website <a href="https://into-ai-safety.github.io/feed.xml" target="_blank" rel="noreferrer noopener">here</a>.
+- This website has its own <a href="https://into-ai-safety.github.io/feed.xml" target="_blank" rel="noreferrer noopener">RSS</a> feed.
 <br>

 ### Additional Information